CareMedEval dataset: Evaluating Critical Appraisal and Reasoning in the Biomedical Field: Results and analysis

 To assess the importance of context for critical appraisal, we evaluated models under three different settings as shown in ~\autoref{fig:emrscenario}.
 In addition to the question and answer choices, models were provided with either the full article, only the abstract, or no contextual information.
 The vast majority of questions in our dataset require access to the article to be answered correctly.
 While a few questions can be answered without reading the article, relying mostly on general medical knowledge, we still expect a performance drop when the article is not provided.

 Performance varied significantly depending on the amount of context available.
 When given access to the full article, models achieved their highest scores; for example, GPT-4.1 reached an EMR of 0.49, and Qwen3-32B 0.36.
-While this confirms that access to the entire article improves question comprehension and accuracy, the overall performance remains moderate, reflecting the inherent difficulty of the task.
-Moreoever, it is possible that some articles may have been included in the models' pre-training data.
-In such cases, the models could retrieve or reproduce information from memory rather than truly understanding the context, which might artificially inflate performance scores.
+While this confirms that access to the entire article improves question comprehension and accuracy, the overall performance remains moderate, reflecting the inherent difficulty of the task. some Moreover, it is possible that some articles may have been included, either fully or partially, in the models' pre-training data.
+In such cases, model predictions may rely on memorized content or pattern recall rather than genuine reasoning over the provided context.
+This form of data leakage could artificially inflate performance scores, particularly in the full-article setting, and should therefore be considered when interpreting the results.

 With only the abstract, model performance dropped slightly but remained better than in the no-context condition.
 GPT-4o-mini showed slightly lower results with just the abstract compared to the full article, yet its performance remained competitive, suggesting that the abstract alone contains a substantial portion of the relevant information.
 Without any contextual input, all models experienced a notable decrease in performance, with EMR scores dropping by 5 to 15 points.